 Agency traffic managers often take on some bookkeeping responsibility as they see a job through payables and the stages of invoicing.
 On top of this, they may also be involved in estimating agency time, pricing agency services, and working with freelancers, outside producers and vendors.

 In growing agencies, this can be a hectic position and there is the potential for quality of work to suffer.
 This is why many experts in advertising management recommend creating the role of Product Manager.
 This role helps account executives estimate and price the work they are trying to sell as well as help the agency find the best deals and practices on external cost.

 Free Your Time

-Of course, I understand that having Production Managers and Traffic Managers is sometimes a luxury that small agencies cannot afford.
-Often I see organizations where the agency owner does the role of Production Manager or Traffic Manager or both; this of course, would keep the owner involved in the daily operations of the company and away from their role in strategic planning and monitoring agency profitability.
-If the Traffic Manager role or the Production Manager role are absent from your organization, be certain your agency management software does all that Function Point can do.
+Of course, I understand that having Agency Production Managers and Traffic Managers is sometimes a luxury that small agencies cannot afford.
+Often I see organizations where the agency owner does the role of Production Manager or Traffic Manager or both; this, of course, would keep the owner involved in the daily operations of the company and away from their role in strategic planning and monitoring agency profitability.
+If the Marketing Traffic Manager role or the Agency Production Manager role is absent from your organization, be certain your agency management software does all that Function Point can do.
 Function Point has been designed for these roles specifically.

 Our software was designed in part to alleviate the chaotic nature of traffic management at an ad agency.
 Function Point is an online project management software created specifically for creative agencies in mind.
 Features of Function Point allow you to quickly build estimates, track activities of freelancers, make notes on outside vendors and much more.
 Marketing traffic managers will be marveled at the array of features to help them stay on top of the agency workflow and track the real inventory of an agency—time.